 - Financial mismanagement and gambling

 These behaviors may be brought up if one party feels that the custody and parenting outcome will affect the children’s well-being.
 For instance, if the wife feels that granting the husband partial custody will expose them to drugs, violence, or any of the vices listed above, evidence of such will have to be presented in court even though the case was a no-fault case.
 If a spouse is found to be already living with someone else, this is adultery, and it will influence the ruling.

 In Utah, alimony is awarded based on what the judge deems fair and reasonable under the specific circumstances of the case.
 One party may decide to appeal for alimony if they feel that the spouse’s behavior affected their lifestyle and finances.
 This is especially the case if the woman’s primary responsibility was to be a homemaker, while the other party had an affair.
 In this case, fault would have to be established so that a ruling in favor of alimony is made.

 No-fault cases are common as they have less emotional harm on both the spouses and the children.
 They take a significantly shorter period to resolve and they do not involve strenuous court proceedings.
 This does not, however, mean that fault will not come up during the process as the above instances show.

 See How SLC, Utah Divorce Attorney David Pedrazas Can Help

 Even for a less complicated and an uncontested divorce case, it is still a good idea to consult an experienced attorney who can protect your rights.
-Attorney David Pedrazas has dealt with divorce cases for more than 15 years and is committed to offering each of his clients the help they need.
-Contact the Law Office of David Pedrazas in Salt Lake City, Utah to schedule a free consultation today at 801-263-7078.
+Attorney David Pedrazas has dealt with divorce cases for more than 20 years and is committed to offering each of his clients the help they need.
+Contact the Law Office of David Pedrazas in Salt Lake City, Utah to schedule a Legal Case Review today at 801-263-7078.